 A Mercer degree is an important investment that impacts the rest of your life.
-For years, Mercer has been consistently ranked among the top colleges and universities in the nation and was recently named among the Top 25 Best Value Schools in the Nation by U.S. News & World Report.
-We are committed to making academic excellence affordable, and last year alone, Mercer invested more than $16 million of University-funded aid in the freshman class.
+For years, Mercer has been consistently ranked among the top colleges and universities in the nation and has been named among the Best Value Schools in the nation by U.S. News & World Report.
+We are committed to making academic excellence affordable, and last year alone, Mercer invested nearly $20 million of University-funded aid in the freshman class.

 Tuition and Costs

 Choosing the college or university that best fits your needs and goals is a major financial decision, and sometimes the actual costs of attendance can be unclear.

 Tuition, fees, housing, and meals are direct charges that you will pay directly to Mercer.
 These charges will appear on your Mercer bill each semester.

 When planning your finances, you may also want to consider other indirect educational costs that you expect to incur.
 These indirect costs will not appear on your bill from Mercer but are typical costs associated with attending college and will vary based on your course load, travel needs, and other individual preferences.

 |Direct Charges||Total for Year|